 An Import Clerk works to manage and oversee imported goods into a country.
-Import Clerk jobs involve charging, costing and arranging the movement of goods and flow of paperwork to ensure Customs clearances are obtained quickly and deliveries are made in good time.
+Roles involve charging, costing and arranging the movement of goods and flow of paperwork to ensure Customs clearances are obtained quickly and deliveries are made in good time.

 An Import Clerk may work with imports that are shipped using sea, air and/or road freight.
 They will generally be responsible for managing the full import process for a shipment, from start to finish.
-An Import Clerk will liaise with overseas offices, partners and agents.
+They will liaise with overseas offices, partners and agents.

 What does an Import Clerk job description include?

-Depending on the size of the organisation, an Import Clerk may be required to check goods in as they arrive against paperwork to ensure all goods ordered are accounted for.
+- Depending on the size of the organisation, you may be required to check goods in as they arrive against paperwork to ensure all goods ordered are accounted for.

-The role of Import Clerk involves being able to manage deadlines and some times difficult situations, therefore an element of negotiation is required in order to be able to meet timescales.
+- The role involves being able to manage deadlines and some times difficult situations, therefore an element of negotiation is required in order to be able to meet timescales.

-The role of Import Clerk is suited to someone who has strong administrative skills and is very organised.
+- The role is suited to someone who has strong administrative skills and is very organised.

-Good communication skills, both written and verbal, is important for the role of Import Clerk.
+- Good communication skills, both written and verbal, is important.

-The role of Import Clerk would suit someone who is outgoing and friendly, and commercially aware.
+- The role would suit someone who is outgoing and friendly, and commercially aware.

 How to find more Import Clerk jobs within the Shipping and Logistics Industry:

-To find more Import Clerk jobs or other jobs within this sector, or to place a vacancy, please contact us.
+To find more jobs within this sector, or to place a vacancy, please contact us.